 Consider filing a CARE report if you have concerns that may require additional support from multiple offices on campus.
 While one of the concerns listed above, alone, may not trigger a CARE report, a combination of these concerns may be cause for concern.
 Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.

 If you are still uncertain about whether you should submit a CARE Referral, please review this document.
 You may also or instead choose to submit a Bias-Related Incident Report or Community Concern Report.

 If you would like to discuss your concern or share information about the UR student prior to submitting a CARE report, then the Director of Parent Relations, Dawn Bruner, can be of assistance.
 In some cases, Dawn can suggest offices on campus that can appropriately support the student of concern prior to enacting the CARE network.
 In other cases, Dawn may suggest that you submit a CARE report so the team can assist in reaching out to the student through multiple University offices.

 Dawn Bruner can be contacted at email@example.com or (585) 275-5415.

-If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
-Although limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.
+If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, please call (585) 275-3113.
+Although limited information regarding whether a student has been using UCC can be provided, a UCC staff member is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.